About the SGSA licence

 What is the SGSA licence?

-Wembley Stadium, the Principality Stadium in Cardiff, and the home grounds of clubs FA Premier League, Football Championship, League 1 and League 2 require a licence issued by the Sports Grounds Safety Authority before any spectator can be admitted to watch an association football match at that ground.
+Wembley Stadium, the Principality Stadium, and the home grounds of clubs FA Premier League, Football Championship, League 1 and League 2 require a licence issued by the SGSA before any spectator can be admitted to watch an association football match at that ground.
 Home grounds of clubs newly promoted from the National League to League 2 fall require a SGSA licence, while the home grounds of clubs relegated from League 2 to the National League become no longer subject to the SGSA licensing requirements.